raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

 }
 ```

-You might have noticed that encryption and decryption are very similar, but naturally to get the original value in the decryption you need to do the opposite operation in the encryption.
+You might have noticed that encryption and decryption are very similar, but naturally to get the original value in the decryption, you need to do the opposite operation in the encryption.
 The other differences are:

-1) the encryption uses a random seed;
+1) The encryption uses a random seed;
-2) the decryption uses the seed from the packet;
+2) The decryption uses the seed from the packet;
-3) the decryption needs to careful consider overflow and underflow.
+3) The decryption needs to carefully consider overflow and underflow.

 ## Converting the decryption into Rust code

-This is the thing first I have focused while (re)writing the encryption and decryption in Rust, and I have found a way to do it in Rust, actually I have found three ways to do that and in this article I will talk a bit about each one of them and my final decision.
+This is the thing first I have focused on while (re)writing the encryption and decryption in Rust, and I have found a way to do it in Rust.
+Actually, I have found three ways to do that, and in this article, I will talk a bit about each one of them and my final decision.
 (I have a certain hope that some Rust experts might bump into this and give me some hints.)

-Using Rust you can't _just_ `reinterpret_cast` a struct to a byte array, and since I'm pretty new to this, SO I have started by considering an input of `&mut Vec<u8>` and focused in doing the byte arithmetics in Rust.
+Using Rust, you can't _just_ `reinterpret_cast` a struct to a byte array, and since I'm pretty new to this, SO I have started by considering an input of `&mut Vec<u8>` and focused on doing the byte arithmetic in Rust.

 ### Dummy version

-The first version I made was the most _Rust++_ version possible, build a huge unsafe block and play with raw pointer the same way I was doing in C++.
+The first version I made was the most Rust++ version possible: building a huge unsafe block and playing with raw pointers the same way I was doing in C++.
 The code turns out to be:

 ```rust
     pub fn decrypt(raw_data: &mut Vec<u8>, keys: &[u8]) -> Vec<u8> {